-Evaluating the status of occupational stress and identifying the related risk factors in nurses in Babol: A cross-sectional study
+Evaluating the status of occupational stress and identifying its related risk factors among nurses in Babol City, Northern Iran: A cross-sectional study

-Background: The health of people is of great importance and stress is one of the factors affecting the health.
-Stress affects humans under different conditions and appears to be responsible for a significant number of illnesses and absence from work in the personnel of the health care centers.
+Background: The health of people is of great importance and stress is one of the factors affecting health.
+Stress affects people under different conditions and appears to be responsible for a significant number of illnesses and absenteeism among the workers of healthcare centers.

-Purpose: The present study was performed to evaluate the status of occupational stress in nurses working in the public hospitals in the city of Babol and identify the associated risk factors.
+Purpose: The present study was performed to assess the occupational stress among the nurses working in the public hospitals of Babol City and identify the associated risk factors.

-Methods: This was cross-sectional study of descriptive-analytical type, which was performed from October 2016 to April 2017 in hospitals affiliated with the Babol University of Medical Sciences (6 hospitals).
-406 nurses working in hospitals were selected for study by simple random sampling method. occupational Stress Questionnaire-HSE was used to survey the stress of nurses along with other demographic information that was completed on the questionnaire.
+Methods: This cross-sectional, descriptive-analytical study was conducted from October 2016 to April 2017 in the hospitals affiliated to Babol University of Medical Sciences (6 hospitals).
+A total number of 406 nurses working in the hospitals were selected by the simple random sampling method.
+The Occupational Stress Questionnaire-HSE was used to assess the nurses’ stress and the demographic data of the participants were collected by a researcher-made form.

 Organization WH.
 Social determinants of mental health: World Health Organization; 2014.